13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by iStock

-It might be a good source of protein and iron but evidence supports a link between eating red meat and colorectal, pancreatic, and prostate cancer—red meat contains a molecular component of hemoglobin which can produce carcinogenic [cancer-causing] chemicals in the body.
-Red meat also contains carnitine, a compound that can harden the blood vessel walls, reducing blood flow to the skin and triggering premature aging.
-Recommendations from the World Cancer Research Fund (WCRF), advise reducing red meat consumption to three small portions per week and always choosing lean cuts.
+Red meat is often praised as a good source of protein and iron, but evidence suggests a link between its consumption and colorectal, pancreatic, and prostate cancers.
+This is because red meat contains a molecular component of hemoglobin that can produce carcinogenic (cancer-causing) chemicals in the body.
+Additionally, red meat contains carnitine, a compound that can harden blood vessel walls, reducing blood flow to the skin and triggering premature aging.

 3. Tomatoes